 Alex Bloemendal, Ph.D.

 Alex Bloemendal is a computational scientist at the Broad Institute of MIT and Harvard and at the Analytic and Translational Genetics Unit of Massachusetts General Hospital.
 As a member of Broad institute member Ben Neale’s lab, Bloemendal leads a group in developing new methods to analyze genetic data, harnessing its unprecedented scope and scale to discover the genetic causes of disease.
-He also co-founded and directs the Models, Inference & Algorithms initiative, a community to foster learning and collaboration at the interface of computational biology, mathematical theory, and machine learning.
+He also co-founded and co-directs the Models, Inference & Algorithms initiative, a community to foster learning and collaboration at the interface of computational biology, mathematical theory, and machine learning.
 Bloemendal is an institute scientist at the Broad.

 Bloemendal was previously a Simons Fellow in the Department of Mathematics and a research scientist in the Program for Evolutionary Dynamics at Harvard University.
 His research in probability theory and random matrices focused on questions of signal and noise in high-dimensional data; he proved an open conjecture with wide-reaching applications for fields including population genetics.
 He also earned a teaching award for an advanced course on probability.

 Bloemendal received an Hon.
 B.Sc., M.Sc., and Ph.D. in mathematics from the University of Toronto.